 - Do not take without a doctor’s prescription if you are pregnant.

 - If you are suffering from kidney disease, consult the doctor first before consuming Acorus Calamus / Sweet Flag

-- If you are on diabetes or on hypertension medication.
-Consult first the doctor before consuming.
+- If you are on diabetes or hypertension medication.
+Consult first with the doctor before consuming.

 - If you are suffering from kidney disease, consult the doctor first before consuming Acorus Calamus / Sweet Flag.